DevanshRaghav75/URLparser/README.md

 ## What is URLparser?

-`URLparser` extractes URLs from the specified domain and saves the output to a file.
+URLparser is a CLI tool extracts URLs from the given URL

 ## Args